Tips on Creating a Virtual Tour Amid the Coronavirus Pandemic

 by McKenna Hogan, on May 11, 2020 8:30:00 AM

-As COVID-19 continues to transform our day-to-day lives, businesses everywhere are realizing that global transactions don’t necessarily have to stop—they just need to adjust.
+As COVID-19 continues to transform our day-to-day lives, businesses everywhere realize that global transactions don’t necessarily have to stop—they need to adjust.

 Now more than ever, industries of all shapes and sizes are keeping up with these challenging times by integrating virtual tours into their digital strategies.

-Because of their sudden rise in popularity, we’re here to provide useful tips for photographers and content creators on creating a virtual tour amid the ongoing pandemic.
+Because of their sudden popularity, we’re here to provide valuable tips for photographers and content creators on creating a virtual tour amid the pandemic.

-Since photographers must go on site for a photo shoot,, it’s important to practice safety measures and follow CDC guidelines.
+Since photographers must go on-site for a photo shoot, practicing safety measures and following CDC guidelines is essential.

 1. Practice social distancing

-Just like you would everywhere else, while onsite it’s imperative that all parties involved practice social distancing with these guidelines:
+Just like you would everywhere else, while onsite all parties involved must practice social distancing with these guidelines:

 - Avoid following the photographer during the photo shoot.